MateusClepf/gift-voucher-validation/voucher-validation/README.md

 ```

 If validation is successful, the request is forwarded to the backend API with the Turnstile token removed, resulting in a cleaner request payload.
 If validation fails, an appropriate error response is returned.

-### CORS Support

-The worker includes proper CORS support:

-1. Handles OPTIONS preflight requests with appropriate headers
-2. Includes CORS headers in all responses
-3. Specifies allowed methods (GET, POST, OPTIONS)
-4. Specifies allowed headers (Content-Type, cf-turnstile-response)
-5. Sets the Access-Control-Allow-Origin header based on the FRONTEND_URL environment variable

-This ensures smooth cross-domain communication when the frontend and worker are on different domains.

 ## Integration with Frontend